 - Salted Caramel Sauce or Strawberry Sauce, recipes follow

 - Preheat oven to 350 degrees.
 In a mixing bowl, whisk together crushed graham crackers with 3 Tbsp granulated sugar.
 Pour in melted butter and stir mixture until evenly coated.
-Divide graham cracker mixture among 24 paper lined muffin cups, adding about a heaping Tbsp to each.
+Divide graham cracker mixture among 24 paper lined muffin cups, adding a well heaped Tbsp to each (so nearly 2 Tbsp).
 Press mixture into an even layer.
 Bake in preheated oven 5 minutes.
 Remove from oven and allow to cool while preparing filling.

 - Recipe Source: Cooking Classy